pinf/loader-js/docs/UseCases.md

 In-Browser
 ==========

-The loader includes a _Program Server_ used to make programs available for browser loading.
+The loader includes a _Program Server_ used to make programs available for browser and [WebWorker](http://www.whatwg.org/specs/web-workers/current-work/) loading.
 The program server automatically combines the core program and all its dependencies into one file and can make additional sets of modules available for loading on demand by the browser.

     commonjs -v --platform node ./demos/ProgramServer
     open http://localhost:8003/